To me, it just wouldn’t be summer without the Colorado Shakespeare Festival (CSF), held for more than 50 years in Boulder.

 (Yes, there are nights where it rains, and the audience huddles indoors waiting for the weather to clear.
 It usually does, and the show continues where it left off.)

-Green Shows are the entertainment for picnickers on the lawn before the show.
+Green Shows are the entertainment for picnickers in the Shakespeare Gardens before the show.
 We musicians get “paid” in tickets to the performances.

 Pre-show picnicking is another special memory.
 Over the years on nights that I’m attending a performance, friends and I have spread our blanket under the trees and dined al fresco while listening to other musicians.
 Or we’ve listened in on theatre conversations: a costumed actor portraying Will Shakespeare wanders the grounds chatting with picnickers about the play they’re about to see.